nshki/sauce/README.md

     ---
     Helpers.mymethod()   # Prints "Hello World!"

-This keeps the organization of scripts cleaner and easier to maintain without clobbering the global namespace.
+This keeps the organization of scripts cleaner and easier to maintain.

 ## Publishing to gh-pages